tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 # Engineering workstation artefacts

-The engineering workstations (dedicated computers running DIGSI 5, AcSELerator QuickSet, SCADA tools, and GIS software) are the front-line interfaces for configuration and change.
-These workstations generate forensic artefacts: project files, connection logs, session histories, file metadata, and Windows event logs.
-The artefacts reveal who accessed what devices, when, and what changes were made.
+Every configuration change reaches a device through an engineering workstation, dedicated machines running DIGSI 5, AcSELerator QuickSet, the SCADA tools and GIS software.
+That is where the fullest account of a change lives: the project files, connection logs, session histories, file metadata and Windows event logs that between them show who reached which device, when, and what they altered.

 ## Project files and version control